 Why Earthquakes Happen in Reno / Tahoe

 Our area of the eastern Sierra is riddled with earthquake faults.
-If you look at the USGS fault map
+If you look at the USGS fault map for Nevada

-centered on Reno, then use the map controls to click around the area, you will see numerous fractures within striking distance of Reno / Tahoe.
+, then use the map controls to click around the area, you will see numerous fractures within striking distance of Reno / Tahoe.
 Active geology is also in evidence all around Nevada by the large number of hot springs and other geothermal features we have.
 In brief, this is why we experience earthquakes.
 The Earth is literally moving beneath our feet.

 Is the Big One Coming?